 At first, when you look at stuff like imports as a consumer you think, oh wow, cool.
 I can get this thing for so cheap.
 I don't know how they make it and send it from half way around the world so cheap, but they do, and I love it.
 You love it, right?
 Of course we do.
 We all love affordable and nice things.
 And we should.

-But what if I told you that because we paid a little less than if we made stuff right here domestically, now every dollar in all our pockets, is becoming worth less and less and less. the dollar is literally only worth HALF of what it was just a few years ago.
+But what if I told you that BECAUSE we paid a little less than if we made stuff right here domestically, now every dollar in all our pockets, is becoming worth less and less and less. the dollar is literally only worth HALF of what it was just a few years ago.
 How cheap is that stuff now?
 Our "representatives" have "negotiated" and "traded" a few years of cheap stuff for our entire nations economic security.
 Just look around at how many towns are absolutely devastated in every state, with folks on welfare and no work substantial enough to provide for a family of even 3 on a single income.
 That's not America.
 Is it?

 I'm not going to pass blame on any one person or party, because ultimately the problem is systemic to globalization and decades old foreign and financial policy decisions and antiquated strategies including lopsided subsidies and tariffs, with outsourcing and consolidation exacerbating the situation.
 All of which has left the Fed Reserve Bank essentially stranded in a position of becoming directly influenced by nations with poor economic stability largely due to exponential increases of quantitative fiscal easing on their part and by their governments.